Nursing - BA, BS

 Prerequisite and Supporting Coursework

 The nursing program has a competitive, progressive and challenging curriculum.
 The admission criteria are designed to reflect the basic criteria for entrance into the program.
-To be successful in nursing, however, students should approach the prerequisite and co-requisite coursework as important opportunities to demonstrate the best academic performance possible.
+To be successful in nursing, however, students should approach the prerequisite and required supporting coursework as important opportunities to demonstrate the best academic performance possible.
 The knowledge and skills gained are important foundational preparation for one's nursing career as an effective healthcare provider.
 To that end, applicants should pursue the highest level of academic performance and preparation possible.

 The prerequisite course GPA will be calculated on all prerequisite courses completed through fall semester.
 A minimum of six prerequisite courses must be completed prior to NURS 2900.
 Remaining prerequisite courses must be completed with a C or higher to continue in the program and prior to beginning NURS 3281.
 Students who exceed the minimum requirements are more likely to ensure their success as a nursing student in this highly challenging program.